 And Out Come the Hats

-Brett Hull entered the St. Louis Blues’ game against the Canadiens, on Feb.
-25, 1990, with 58 goals, equally the highest single-season total his legendary father, Bobby, had during his career.
-He scored his sixth career hat to finish the night with 61 goals on the season, but the Blues lose 6-5.
+Brett Hull entered the St. Louis Blues’ game against the Canadiens on Feb.
+25, 1990, with 58 goals, equaling the highest single-season total his legendary father, Bobby, had during his career.
+He scored his sixth career hat to finish the night with 61 goals on the season, but the Blues lost 6-5.
 In the first period, defenseman Eric Desjardins scored the 15,000th goal in Canadiens history.

-John LeClair came back to haunt the Canadiens, on Feb.
-25, 1995, in his first game in Montreal since being traded to the Philadelphia Flyers 16 days earlier.
-He scored his second career hat trick and Ron Hextall earned his 10th career shutout in the Flyers’ 7-0 win.
+In his first game in Montreal, John LeClair came back to haunt the Canadiens on Feb.
+25, 1995, since being traded to the Philadelphia Flyers 16 days earlier.
+He scored his second career hat trick, and Ron Hextall earned his 10th career shutout in the Flyers’ 7-0 win.

 In just his seventh game with the team since being acquired from the Winnipeg Jets, on Feb.
 25, 1996, Teemu Selanne drove the Mighty Ducks of Anaheim’s offense.
 He scored his ninth career hat trick and assisted on the fourth goal in a 4-3 victory over the San Jose Sharks.
 This was just the second hat trick in Ducks’ franchise history and the first on home ice.

 The theme of Feb.
 25 is undoubtedly helping your teammates find the back of the net.
 Starting in 1981, when Guy Chouinard set a Calgary Flames’ franchise record by picking up six assists in an 11-4 win over the Islanders.